Axis-Fi/axis-periphery/test/invariant/InvariantREADME.md

 + curatorFee_ = 0;
 ```

-There is also an issue where donating baseTokens will disrupt accounting in UniswapV2DTLHandler.sol.
+There is also an issue where donating baseTokens will disrupt accounting in UniswapV2DTL.sol.
 Base token donations have been disabled.
+If base token donations are enabled AX-52 will fail.

 In test/invariant/handlers/V2PoolHandler.sol:
 ```diff